Aunty Suzanne's hat shop ad

 There’s a gap in my knowledge of Ethel’s story until September 1935 when an article – advertorial for the store she worked for, M.C.
 Hitchen & Sons in all but name – shows a picture of their millinery buyer, Miss Poulson.

-She apparently worked there for many years and when she started her own hat business in early 1952 – Florence & Clare – it was because Hitchens had closed its doors.
+She apparently worked there for many years and when she switched to running her own hat business (I think buying from the previous owners, Florence Robinson and Helena Clare) in early 1952 – Florence & Clare – it was because Hitchens had closed its doors.
 Rather sadly, when the owner died, the sons couldn’t come up with the necessary estate taxes to keep the business open and it became an example case of how small businesses were harmed by hefty inheritance taxes.

 The Yorkshire Evening Post ran ads for the new hat shop and there were also a number of benefits for local charities that Florence & Clare ran or supported.